Healthcare Payments

 What’s the process for calculating average total payments?

 The payment estimates on CompareMaine are calculated based on the median total payment amounts reported by insurance companies submitting data to MHDO and serve as a reference point for comparison.
 MHDO makes every effort to provide accurate information on this website.
-Healthcare providers and insurance companies included on CompareMaine are sent the cost data to review for accuracy before they are released.
-Estimated payments presented on this website are within 10% of payer and facility estimated payments.
+Healthcare settings and insurance companies included on CompareMaine are sent the payment data to review for accuracy before it is published.
+Payments presented on this website are within 10% of estimated payments from healthcare settings and payors.

-Medical payments are made using a few different methods, which can vary depending on the specific hospital and the specific payer.
-The major payment methods used in Maine are discount-off charges, ambulatory payment classification (APC), diagnosis related groups (DRG), and a payer-based fee-schedule.
-For a single procedure at a facility, it is possible that different payment methods were used by different insurance companies.
+Medical payments are made using a few different methods, which can vary depending on the specific healthcare setting and payor.
+The primary payment methods used in Maine are discount-off charges, ambulatory payment classification (APC), diagnosis related groups (DRG), and a payer-based fee-schedule.
+For a single procedure at a healthcare setting, it is possible that different payment methods were used by different insurance companies.
 This may result in variations in the median payments shown for each insurance company, more so than when all insurance companies use the same payment method.

 Please contact your insurance company to find out your actual payment.
-If you do not have insurance, please contact the facility that you are most interested in for what you may be asked to pay.
+If you do not have insurance, please contact the healthcare setting that you are interested in to discuss what you may be asked to pay.

 The Steps MHDO Takes to Calculate Procedure Payments on CompareMaine